not-mxgenta/CodingForTheArts-GroupProject/README.txt

 However, I am *rubbish* with sound-stuff, and, if he was available, would have liked to have left it to Freddie as I think he would have done a much better job.

+I also am just now realising that, due to a cut segment, one or two of the endings may not currently be achievable.
+If you are THAT invested in 100% finishing the game, let me know and I will add them back in at some point.

 // happy stalking //